lorenzoorsingher/SIV_project/README.md

 ## Usage

-For a **quick start** it's highly recommended to use the lighter version of the KITTI dataset, available at the Google Drive link below and follow the instructions in the next section!
+For a **quick start**, it's highly recommended to use the lighter version of the KITTI dataset, available at the Google Drive link below, and follow the instructions in the next section!

 Install requirements